 - Left-side: This is the best position for taking an enema.
 Lay down on your left side.
 Keep the left leg straight and bend the right knee towards the chest, knee resting on the floor.
-You can rest your head on a pillow or on the left arm.
+You can rest your head on a pillow or the left arm.
 Your right arm will be able to reach your anus easily in this position, making inserting and removing the nozzle quite comfortable.

 - Buttocks up: Get onto your knees and elbows.
 The head should hang low and your buttocks will stick up in the air.
 It may be more comfortable to rest your head on your hands with your chest closer to the floor.
 You can place one or two pillows underneath your chest to make things more comfortable.
-Also make sure there is enough cushioning under your knees and elbows.
-This position may be more difficult to relax in and does not provide as easy of reach to the anus as the left-side laying position.
+Also, make sure there is enough cushioning under your knees and elbows.
+This position may be harder to relax in and does not provide as easy of reach to the anus as the left-side laying position.
 The nozzle also tends to slip out more in this position.

-Whichever position you choose, make sure you can reach you anus easily.
+Whichever position you choose, make sure you can reach your anus easily.
 If you find you cannot reach your anus in any of the positions, you will have to get assistance with your enema.

-You cannot do an enema sitting on the toilet or standing up, because in these positions the solution may not flow into the entire colon and you will also have to work against gravity to retain the solution.
+You cannot do an enema sitting on the toilet or standing up because in these positions the solution may not flow into the entire colon and you will also have to work against gravity to retain the solution.

 6. Prepare for Insertion

-Before you insert the nozzle into your anus make sure there is no air in the tubing; if air enters the intestines it will be more difficult to retain the enema and it may also cause uncomfortable cramping.
+Before you insert the nozzle into your anus make sure there is no air in the tubing; if air enters the intestines it will be harder to retain the enema, and it may also cause uncomfortable cramping.
 You can make sure no air is left by unclamping the tube and letting a little of the enema solution spill out into a toilet or sink.
 Make sure the solution is coming out in a steady stream and no air bubbles are in the tubing.
 Clamp the tube to stop the flow.

 You can administer this step as you are filling your bag, but keep in mind that any solution in the tubing will cool much faster than what is in the bag.
 To keep the temperature comfortable, administer this step just before you are ready to start your enema.

-Check the position of the clamp, it should be placed a few inches up from the nozzle to ensure an easy reach.
+Check the position of the clamp; it should be placed a few inches up from the nozzle to ensure an easy reach.

 Lubricate the anus and nozzle

 You want to lubricate both the nozzle and your anus before insertion.
-Natural oils such as: olive, coconut, almond, grapeseed, or sesame work well.
+Natural oils such as olive, coconut, almond, grapeseed, or sesame work well.